Blobfolio/blob-common/blob-common/docs/SANITIZE.md

 ## common_sanitize_date()

-Return a unix-style datetime string, e.g. YYYY-MM-DD HH:MM:SS.
+Return a Unix-style datetime string, e.g. YYYY-MM-DD HH:MM:SS.
 Invalid dates are returned as `"0000-00-00 00:00:00"` rather than the dawn of 1970.

 #### Arguments

- * (*mixed*) Datetime
+ * (*string|int*) Datetime

 #### Return